jeka-dev/protobuf-plugin/README.md

 That's all.
 Now, when building your project, files under `src/main/protobuf' will be compiled to java sources prior java compilation phase.

-You can also run the the protocol buffer compiler explicitly by executing `jeka protobuf#run`.
+You can also run the the protocol buffer compiler explicitly by executing `jeka protobuf#compile`.

-If you don't want to use the plugin, you can invoke the protocol compiler programmatically by calling static method `JkPluginProtobuf#compile`.
+If you don't want to use the plugin, you can invoke the protocol compiler programmatically by calling static method `JkProtobufWrapper#compile`.